Principal Investigator

 Undergraduate Researcher

-BS Neuroscience, Vanderbilt University, 2026 (expected)
+BS, Neuroscience, Vanderbilt University, 2026 (expected)

 Project: I am currently researching predictive coding in the context of artificial brain-computer interfaces.